cabalism/updo/README.md

 	mv updo-* updo
 ```

-Instead of curl and tar, `cabal get` or `stack unpack` can unpack of package sources.
+Instead of curl and tar, `cabal get` or `stack unpack` can unpack package sources.

 # Make Targets